-- Be familiar with the Authority's Child Protection Guidelines and Procedures.
-(A full copy is retained in the staff room for guidance and reference) - Develop skills, values and knowledge to enable children to report unacceptable behaviour. - Teacher children how to keep safe, healthy, able to make choices and say 'No'. - Work in partnership with parents, carers and other agencies. - Listen carefully and calmly if a child reports abuse, without detailed questioning or comment.
-Observe carefully the demeanour or behaviour of the child. - Record in detail what has been seen or heard as soon as possible.
-(This should include date, time and signature of staff directly below the written statement). - Remember that they must not promise confidentiality. - Inform the Head Teacher or Child Co-ordinator, Kerry Montgomery immediately.
+- Be familiar with the Local Authority's Child Protection Guidelines and Procedures (Standard Circular 57 available on Renfo and from the DHT/HT). - Develop skills, values and knowledge to enable children to report unacceptable behaviour. - Teach children how to keep safe, healthy, make informed choices and say 'No'. - Work in partnership with parents, carers and other agencies. - Listen carefully and calmly if a child reports abuse, without detailed questioning or comment. - Observe carefully the demeanour or behaviour of the child. - Record in detail what has been seen and heard as soon as possible.
+(This should include date, time and signature of member of staff). - Remember that they must not promise confidentiality. - Inform the Headteacher or Depute Headteacher immediately.

-Procedures:
+Procedures

-When a member of staff reports concerns about a child's welfare, the following procedures will be followed by the Head Teacher or Child Protection Co-ordinator.
+When a member of staff reports concerns about a child's welfare, the following procedures will be followed by the Headteacher or Depute Headteacher:

-- Action will be taken in line with the guidance on child protection provided by the Authority. - The Head Teacher or Child Protection Co-ordinator (in the absence of the Head Teacher) will work closely with the Social Services Department, Police Protection Unit and the Education Authority when there are investigations regarding any allegations of abuse.
-All parties involved handle any such investigations in a sensitive manner, but the interests of the child must always be of paramount importance. - If a child alleges abuse, the school usually makes a referral without communicating with parents first.

-- If a child protection referral is made, a case conference is usually held.
+- Action will be taken in line with the guidance on child protection provided by the Local Authority. - The Headteacher or Depute(in the absence of the Head teacher) will work closely with the Social Services Department, Police Child Protection Unit and the Education Authority when there are investigations regarding any allegations of abuse.
+All parties involved handle any such investigations in a sensitive manner, but the interests of the child must always be of paramount importance. - If a child alleges abuse, the school usually makes a referral without communicating with parents first. - If a child protection referral is made, a case conference is usually held.
 This offers the opportunity to share information and formulate a plan of action. - All information relating to individual child protection issues are regarded as confidential.
 Information is only passed on, on a need to know basis to appropriate persons.
-Children are informed at all stages about who is involved and what information has been given to them. - All child protection records are stored securely with the Head Teacher's office.
+Children are informed at all stages about who is involved and what information has been given to them. - All child protection records are stored securely within the Headteacher's office.

 All permanent staff will be trained in Part 1 of Child Protection and will have the opportunity to participate in Part 2.

-An annual update and review of the policy takes place in August.
+An annual update and review of the policy takes place in August each year.